EricssonBroadcastServices/iOSClientPlayer/Documentation/enabling-airplay.md

 For the best possible user experience, client applications should reuse the `Player` object between playback calls instead of recreating it each time.
 This is especially important when using *Airplay mode*.

 An application that supports content browsing in *Airplay mode* may experience rendering discontinuities on the external screen (Airplay screen) if a new `Player` object is created for each subsequent play request.
 This scenario while airplaying to an *appleTV* manifests itself by the *tvOS springboard* briefly becoming visible between the two playback sessions.
 Client applications are recommended to keep the `Player` object alive during content switching.
 New `Source` objects are easily loaded into the existing player with the current playback is still underway.

+#### Known Limitations
+Airplay protocol version 1 (currently implemented by `Player`) does not support continuous playback in the event of an incomming phone call.